UMMS-Biocore/dolphin/docs/dolphin-ui/ngsbrowser.rst

 This section of the browser is located right under the Browse category section.
 As the user selects more Imports/Samples, this box will fill up with the selected samples.

 As the box fills with samples, users can click the red 'X' next to a specific sample to unselect that sample.
-In addition, as samples are selected the 'Clear Basket' button will become active and by clicking this button will remove all of the selected samples.
+In addition, as samples are selected the 'Clear' button will become active and by clicking this button will remove all of the selected samples.

 **Data Tables:**